 BACHELOR OF FINE ARTS IN

 Texas A&M University-Commerce has been an acknowledged leader in Visual Communication for over four decades.
 Numerous national and international awards attest to the reputation and creativity of our students and faculty alike.
 For many years VisCom students have distinguished themselves in the New York-based One Show, CMYK Magazine, the American Advertising Federation (Addy) Awards, and the Adobe Achievement Awards.
 Students pursuing the BFA in Visual Communication complete their University Studies and art foundation courses on the main campus in Commerce.
-Advanced classes in art direction, communication design, new media, and applied photography are taken at the Universities Center at Dallas (UCD) in downtown Dallas, a location that facilitates the entry of Vis Com students into the professional arena.
+Advanced classes in art direction, communication design, and new media are taken at the Universities Center at Dallas (UCD) in downtown Dallas, a location that facilitates the entry of Vis Com students into the professional arena.

 BFA VisCom Success

 With a faculty-student ratio of 14-1, the Visual Communication curriculum fosters a close and productive student-teacher relationship.
 Active professionals recruited from the advertising industry often teach advanced courses, bringing real-world knowledge and experiences into the classroom.
 In this way students are exposed to the creative processes and business practices of large agencies, animation and post op houses, as well as small and large design studios.
 VisCom graduates are thus prepared and informed to make sound career decisions about the professional path best suited to their individual needs.

 Students choose from five emphases in the BFA in Visual Communication: art direction, communication design communications, and new media.
 All share a common core of art foundations and visual communication courses.
 After completing the foundation courses, usually by the end of the sophomore year, entry into advanced courses is by portfolio review.
 The requirements of the review are specified in the following link: VisCom Blog